NLnetLabs/rpki-doc/source/routinator/initialisation.rst

 ==============

 Before running Routinator for the first time, you must prepare its working environment.
-You do this using the :command:`init` command.
+You do this using the :subcmd:`init` command.
 This will prepare both the directory for the local RPKI cache, as well as the Trust Anchor Locator (TAL) directory.